 In this arrangement each month up to and including December 2011, the Company could convert up to USD1 million on a set day each month at the lower of the market rate or a maximum secured rate of USD1.6495.
 From January to April 2012, the sum involved each month reduced to USD0.75 million.
 In support of this arrangement, the Company has to hold funds in the form of a security deposit with the bank though the balance required reduces during the period of the hedge.
-At March 31, 2012, this balance was USD0.15 million.
+This arrangement expired at the end of April 2012.